If you have questions, start here, and our Program Coordinator would be happy to answer questions that aren't covered.

 Student Life

 You will be offered a Graduate Teaching Assistant (GTA) position upon acceptance into our program.
-The GTA position comes with a stipend (around $20k), health insurance, and tuition paid for.
-You will have to pay about $1,600 in fees each year, but most people get by okay on that package.
+The GTA position comes with a stipend (around $21,750), health insurance, and tuition paid for.
+You will have to pay about $120 in fees each year, but most people get by okay on that package.
+International students have an additional $200/semester in International Student Services fees.

 Tucson is a comparatively cheap city, and for most students the Graduate Teaching Assistant (GTA) salary is livable.
 We don’t expect you to take on student loans or other work.
 However, those teaching as GTAs are contractually forbidden from taking on other work at the University (the GTA position can be a lot of work, and with classes, you’ll be busy).
 Occasionally students do choose to find other sorts of work while they’re here instead of the GTA position, since teaching is not for everyone.